 Online Symptom Checkers: Evolution of Self Diagnosis Is upon Us

-You wake in the middle of the night with stomach pain, fever and sweats.
+YOU WAKE UP IN THE MIDDLE OF THE NIGHT with stomach pain, fever and sweats.
 Was it the questionable sushi from the gas station?
 Or the coughing kids you sat next to on your public transit adventure yesterday?
 You cant call the doctor’s office at 3am, so you reach for your trusty smartphone and check in with Dr. Internet.
 Weve all done this, and the results can often be more than intimidating, its either definitely cancer, you’re pregnant, or just a rash.

 Symptom checkers have two primary functions: to facilitate self-diagnosis and assist with triage.
 Coupled with the recent exponential growth in medical technology and modern digital engineering, they are becoming more widely adopted, trusted and accurate every day.
 Lock some medical experts and software engineers in a room for a few days and theyll spawn an app that provides a conjectured diagnosis based on the various possible responses the user (patient) provides.
 The algorithms vary across each checker, using branching logic, Bayesian inference, or other proprietary methods.
 All the tech mumbo jumbo aside, everyone is jumping on this train and many of us cant imagine what life was like without the internet to help us navigate our ailments.